NobodyCaribou/HealthProtocol.me/README.md

 P2P marketplace

 Health node validation protocol.
-Done to become a health guide and contribute to the protocol.
+Done to become a health guide (help others, contribute to the protocol)

 A FOSS project

 A 360 hour experience

-360 day training to become a health node
+360 day training to become a sovereign health node

 Connect with a validated health node for help by opening a lightning payment channel with them

-Proof of concept: FNP
+Current protocol experiences offered:
+- Foot Nerd Experience (www.tfcFootNerd.com)